Everything You Need to Know About Tire Rotation

 Tire rotation is pretty simple.
 First, the front end and back end tires must be swapped.
 Next, the left and right sides should be swapped, in order to keep all sides even.
 This system means that the back left tire would end up at the front right side of the car.

 A good baseline for how often to rotate your tires is to have it done every 5,000 to 8,000 miles.
 But check your car’s manual which should let you know the exact amount of miles recommended for your car’s tire rotation.
 You can do it when you get your oil changed, which should occur with a similar frequency.
 And if that seems excessive, consider why you should have your tires rotated.

 Why Should You Have Your Tires Rotated?

-Tire rotations need to happen to make sure your tires are wearing evenly.
-Certain tires are exposed to particular angles of a road, which can cause uneven wear and tread.
-If they aren’t rotated, your car could drive unevenly altogether.
+Tire rotations need to happen frequently to ensure that your tires are wearing evenly.
+Over time, your different tires are exposed to specific angles of the road, which causes uneven wear on the treads.
+If they aren’t rotated, your car could eventually drive unevenly altogether.
 This is especially important for balanced handling.
 If your car’s tires have different levels of tread (typically the back will have more than the front), than you are going to experience difficulty in an emergency situation (like wet or frozen roads).

 How Much Does it Cost to Have Tires Rotated?

-Tire rotations typically cost $20 to $45 depending on where you go.
+Tire rotations typically cost $20 to $50 depending on where you go and what kind of services you add on to the job.
 Some shops will provide free tire rotation if you purchased the tires there but be sure to see if they offer free tire rotation before buying tires.